Jeevan-M/Library-Management-System/README.md

 * MySQL

 ## How To Run The Project
-step 1. run the xammp server
+   1. run the xammp server
-step 2.
-Import the Database file location{Database\Library_DataBase.sql}
+   2. Import the Database file location{Database\Library_DataBase.sql}
-step 3. run the app.py
+   3. run the app.py
-step 4. double click this file Library-Management-System\LMS+UI\index.html {initialy the data base will be empty}
+   4. double click this file Library-Management-System\LMS+UI\index.html {initialy the data base will be empty}
-step 5.
-Start using it :)
+   5. Start using it :)